-Invited Speaker: The 2017 Congress of the European Society for Evolutionary Biology
+Invited to 2017 Congress of the European Society for Evolutionary Biology

 [S2] The spread and evolution of ancient infectious diseases